kibernetika-ai/ponchik/README.md

 Default video source is main web-camera, but it's can be redefined with argument `--video_source`.
 Use argument `--video_async` for asynchronous video rendering (by default **each video's frame** waits for faces recognition, detection and add boxes and labels to this frame).

+If any face has been recognized during 5 seconds (period can be changed with `--notify_face_detection_period`) in more than 50% frames (default probability value 0.5 can be changed with `--notify_face_detection_prob`) notification will be made.

+Default notification makes to stdout.

+Also notifications can be send to Slack channel if `--notify_slack_token` and `--notify_slack_channel` are filled.
+Slack channel sets without leading `#`.

 ## Listener interface